MadRiver44/PortfolioSite04/Readme.md

 # Webpack Starter Kit

-This is a guide that sets up and explains every aspect of setting up a professional and durable project structure using Webpack for module managment in production and development, React for spa's, babel for transpiling, and Sass for more extensible styling (including the 7 -1 stylesheet organization).
+This is a guide that sets up and explains every aspect of setting up a professional and durable project structure using Webpack for module managment in production and development, React for SPA's, babel for transpiling, Jest for testing, and Sass for more extensible styling (including the 7 -1 stylesheet organization).

 ## Todo